-- 1. Financial Accounting: Tools for Business Decision-Making Custom Text for Business 2257-Fall/Winter 2015/2016 - 2.
-Casebook-Business 2257 (one volume for first term, one volume for second term). - 3.
+- 1. Financial Accounting: Tools for Business Decision-Making, 2016, Custom Text for Business 2257.
+A Wiley Canadian Custom Publication for Western University. - 2.
+Casebook-Business 2257 (one volume for first term, one volume for second term).
+1 - 3.
 Super-T Worksheets.